SabreOSS/conf4j/USERS-GUIDE.md

 For example `List<String>` in compact mode is represented as `[one,two,tree]` in JSON mode as `["one","two","three"]`.
 Map<String, List<String>> in compact mode: `{key1:[val11,val12],key2:[val21,val22]}` in JSON: `{"key1":["val11","val12"],"key2":["val21","val22"]}`.
-Because quotation mark `"` must be escaped in _java_, JSON format is very inconvenient for specifying default value in `@DefaultValue`.
+Because quotation mark `"` must be escaped in _java_, JSON format is very inconvenient for specifying default value in `@Default`.

 Please consult javadoc for `JsonLikeConverter` class to get more information about the format.